dioxine/fixsrt/README.md

 # fixsrt
-This is a tiny shell script for fixig some wrong subtitles generated from some Udemy courses to open them in IINA video player without errors.
+This is a tiny shell script for fixig some wrong subtitles generated from some Udemy courses to open them in MacOS **IINA** video player without errors.

 If your _file_.srt structure looks like this: